Child Care Tax Deductions

 IRAs for children advantageously utilize compound interest, making small investments, especially when a child is young, positioned for immense growth.
 However, in order to open an IRA, a person must have earned income from a job or self-employment which is not the case with most children.
 You can’t use money from gifts or investments either.
 As soon as your child starts earning some money—babysitting or delivering papers, for example, or helping out in the family business—he or she can open an IRA.
 The power of long-term compounding makes this a great idea.

 If you hire someone to come into your home to help care for your new child, you might be considered an employer in the eyes of the IRS and face a whole new set of tax rules.
 If you hire your nanny or caregiver through an agency, the agency may be the employer and have to take care of all the paperwork.
-But if you're the employer and you paid more than $1,800 in 2015, you are responsible for paying Social Security and unemployment taxes for your caregiver, and reporting the wages you pay to the government on a W-2 form.
+But if you're the employer and you paid $2,000 or more in 2016, you are responsible for paying Social Security and unemployment taxes for your caregiver, and reporting the wages you pay to the government on a W-2 form.